The craziest leg workout I have ever heard of

 This is the craziest leg program I have ever heard of.
 And heard of by someone to complete it with success which is even crazier.
 Juan Carlos was 110kg at 1,72m with veins on his abs at the time preparing for a bodybuilding competition.
 Check the picture on the right above, it was right before getting on stage at that competition.

-In February 2019 we will run a three-day JC Simo & YPSI Training Camp in Santo Domingo in the Dominican Republic in the then newly opened JC Simo Human Performance Center.
-The camp includes a total of 10 workouts, some are giant sets, yet none as crazy as the above one, as well as 4 lectures on advanced training & nutrition topics.
+In July 2019 we will run a two-day YPSI Bodybuilding in Personaltraining Seminar with Juan Carlos Simo during the „English Week at the YPSI 2019“.
+The camp includes multiple workouts, some are giant sets, yet none as crazy as the above one, as well as lectures on advanced training & nutrition topics.

 Picture: Juan Carlos’s legs after training (left).
 Juan Carlos getting ready backstage for the bodybuilding competition with Milos (right).